robin-raymond/zax.io/flow-control.md

         }
     }

-    // OKAY: this code will compile even if post-statements are empty forever i: ;; {
+    // an initialization statement is present prior to the repeatable code block forever i: {
         ++i
         if i > 100
             break
         ++total
     }

-    // OKAY: this code will compile even if post-statements are empty
+    // an initialization statement and an empty post loop statement is present
+    // followed by a repeatable code block forever i: ;; {} {
+        ++i
+        if i > 100
+            break
+        ++total
+    }

+    // an initialization statement and post loop statement is present followed
-    // (although it will repeat forever)
-    forever i: ;;
+    // by a repeatable code block (although it will repeat forever) forever i: ;; ++i
         print(i)

-    // OKAY: this code will compile
-    // (although it will repeat forever)
+    // The `;` operator is used to combine a post loop statement as if it were
+    // a single statement.
-    while i: ;; ++i; ++total
+    forever i: ;; ++i; ++total
         print(i)

+    // The `;` operator is used to combine a repeatable code block as if it
+    // were a single statement.
+    forever i: ;; ++i
+        print(i);
+        print(i % 2)

     return total
 }